Singapore

 - Microsoft and the Singapore Academy of Law (see above) published a guide on ‘Prompt Engineering for Lawyers’ in 2024.
 It ‘provides fundamental prompt engineering techniques that are helpful across various chat-based generative AI tools’.
 For example, the guide suggests that good prompts ‘will provide a clear description of the task, explain the role the AI tool needs to play, describe the audience, provide guidance on the tone, style and length of the expected output, and any additional context to be considered’.
 The guide also reminds lawyers of the importance of confidentiality and professionalism, and that GenAI tools should not be a ‘substitute for developing subject matter expertise’.

 - The Law Society of Singapore has issued guides on the use of technology in the legal sector.
 In 2023, it issued a Guide on the Application of LegalTech for Law Practices to help law practices decide if a specific legal technology product or provider was suitable for their practice.
-The Guide briefly refers to AI, noting both GenAI’s potential as a ‘powerful productivity enhancer’ and concerns over its impact ‘on reliability of evidence’ and ‘its use in the preparation of submissions’ and concludes that ‘the full extent of its ramifications has yet to reveal itself’.
+The Guide briefly refers to AI, noting both GenAI’s potential as a ‘powerful productivity enhancer’ and concerns over its impact ‘on reliability of evidence’ and ‘its use in the preparation of submissions’, and concludes that ‘the full extent of its ramifications has yet to reveal itself’.
 An earlier Guide to Cybersecurity for Law Practices, published by the Law Society in 2020 to assist lawyers with protecting confidential information from cyber threats, includes recommendations that may apply to AI tools even though they are not mentioned.
 For example, the Guide advises lawyers to ‘[u]se software mechanisms to detect and log unauthorised changes to data in storage’.

 Criminal procedure rules